ZupIT/beagle-docs/content/en/resources/customization/beagle-for-ios/beagle-view.md

 ### 3. Error Handling

-You can observe the states and deal with errors from the `beagleViewStateObserver `parameter at BeagleView startup with the type `ScreenType.Remote`.
+You can observe BeagleViews's states and deal with errors through the `beagleViewStateObserver` parameter at BeagleView startup with the `ScreenType.Remote` type.

-Check out below an example where a BeagleView was created and it receives BeagleView's states to treat them.
+Check out an example where a BeagleView was created and it receives BeagleView's states to treat them.

 ```swift
 private lazy var beagleViewStateful = BeagleView(.init(url: "your URL")) { state in